Table of Contents

 How To Create a Strong Visual Hierarchy

-When your visual hierarchy game for your B2B web design is strong, you’re able to lead the users to create the right visual cues in your website.
-Generally, this begins with a strong understanding of your target user’s preferences and desires.
-To wit:
+When you have a strong B2B web design that closely follows the visual hierarchy rules, you’re able to lead the users with the correct visual cues throughout your website.
+Generally, this begins with a solid understanding of your target market’s preferences and desires:

 - Users nowadays put a premium on recognition above recall, which means that you need your content to be easy to scan and skim through, rather than for your target users to have to read back and forth just to remember or take note of certain pieces of information.